Everything Carriers & Brokers Need to Know About CSA Scores

 What is a good CSA-e percentile?

-Unfortunately, there isn’t a specific definition of what constitutes a good CSA score or a bad CSA score.
+There isn’t a specific definition of what constitutes a good CSA score or a bad CSA score.
 There’s no minimum score that determines when the FMCSA will take action.
-Instead, CSA points are comparative.
-They work in relation to the scores of other similar carriers.
+Instead, CSA points are comparative, and CSA scores work in relation to the scores of other similar carriers.

 However, the FMCSA has certain intervention thresholds.
-Going above the threshold triggers an investigation.
+Violation citations that place a carrier above the threshold triggers an investigation.

-This information can help you when evaluating carriers to add to your network.
+This information helps brokers evaluate carriers to add to their networks.

 Why CSA-e percentiles are important for brokers